 These funds have a mix of debt and equity in their portfolio.
-The equity component in such funds varies from 30% to 70-80%, and at times even go up to 100%.
+The equity component in such funds varies from 30% to 70-80%, and at times even goes up to 100%.

-Ideally, first-time investors with low risk appetite should invest in these funds.
+Ideally, first-time investors with a low-risk appetite should invest in these funds.